Request a Free Consultation

-- Yield Adjustment (YA)-May elect to substitute 60% of the applicable county T-yield for the actual yields that are less than 60% of the applicable T-yield to mitigate the effect of a catastrophic year(s).
+With a Yield Adjustment option, the farmer may elect to substitute 60% of the applicable county T-yield for the actual yields that are less than 60% of the applicable T-yield to mitigate the effect of a catastrophic year(s).

-- Yield Exclusion (YE)-Allows for the exclusion of an actual yield for any crop year where RMA determines the county per planted acre yield for that crop year was at least 50 percent below the simple average per planted acre yield for the crop in that county over the previous 10 consecutive crop years.
+The Yield Exclusion option allows for the exclusion of an actual yield for any crop year where RMA determines the county per planted acre yield for that crop year was at least 50 percent below the simple average per planted acre yield for the crop in that county over the previous 10 consecutive crop years.

-- Trend Adjustment (TA)-Uses your actual yield history and then calculates the impact of new technologies and genetics on your production.
+The Trend Adjustment option uses your actual yield history and then calculates the impact of new technologies and genetics on your production.